Are you not happy with yourself as you are?

 Why do we want to have all possible qualities and attributes, intellectual and physical?

-fake it and try to wear a mask of pretense?
+Why do we try to “fake it” and try to wear a mask of pretense?

-Why do we try to develop social graces that are in conflict with our inner nature and basic personality?
+Why do we try to develop “social graces” that are in conflict with our inner nature and basic personality?

 Why are we obsessed with the quest for perfection?

-Whenever you don't feel happy about yourself, as you are, and get obsessed with “improving” yourself, remember the story of the Goat who tried to be everything and lost his own identity and, most importantly, he lost his freedom
+Whenever you don't feel happy about yourself, as you are, and get obsessed with “improving” yourself, remember the story of the Goat who tried to be everything and lost his own identity and, most importantly, he lost his freedom.

 It is always best to be happy with your own unique identity, albeit not so perfect, rather than try to be everything because in the quest for perfection and imitation you may lose your own identity.